edhyah/fbscrubber/README.md

   Firefox, right-click the mouse, click "Inspect", find the element you want a CSS selector for, right-click the HTML tag of the element you want, and copy the CSS selector.
 For some reason, this doesn't work on Chrome well.
+* You may have to play around with how much with `time.sleep` calls depending on your internet connection.

 ## Contact